zntfdr/talks/2020 SPM All the things!/spm_all_the_things.md

 }
 ```

-^allright we can now go back to our view and everything will build fine
+^now we can now go back to our view and everything will build fine
-^But this view is a bit boring, what about adding an image?
+^But this view is not really cool yet, what about adding an image?

 ---